quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Concurrency

-An endpoint can limit the number of concurrently active incoming streams by setting the MSPC parameter (see {{required-transport-parameters}}) in the transport parameters.
+An endpoint limits the number of concurrently active incoming streams by setting the MSPC parameter (see {{transport-parameter-definitions}}) in the transport parameters.
 The maximum concurrent streams setting is specific to each endpoint and applies only to the peer that receives the setting.
 That is, clients specify the maximum number of concurrent streams the server can initiate, and servers specify the maximum number of concurrent streams the client can initiate.

 Streams that are in the "open" state or in either of the "half-closed" states count toward the maximum number of streams that an endpoint is permitted to